 To the Company's knowledge, on the date of publication of this Registration Document, there are no governmental, legal or arbitration proceedings, including pending or threatened, liable to have, or having had over the past 12 months, a material impact on the financial position, business or results of the Company and/or any of its subsidiaries.
-As a reminder, the Group won on appeal at the European Patent Office in its case opposing two patents owned by the company Brainlab.
-These two patents have been revoked (see Chapter 11.2.6 of this Registration Document).
+As a reminder, the Group won on appeal at the European Patent Office in its case opposing two patents owned by the company Brainlab (see Chapter 11.2.6 of this Registration Document).